 Brendan Fraser is having something of a moment.
-The 53-year-old star of hit 90s-00s films such as The Mummy, George of the Jungle, and California Man was moved to tears when he received a six-minute standing ovation for his new movie The Whale at Venice Film Festival.
+The 53-year-old star of hit 90s-00s films such as The Mummy, George of the Jungle, and California Man was moved to tears when he received a six-minute standing ovation for his new movie The Whale at Venice Film Festival in 2022.

-Many have hailed this new found critical acclaim as a Brendan Frasernaissance (Brenaissance?), tipping him for awards success, but how did the Canadian star become Hollywood’s darling once again?
+Many have hailed this new found critical acclaim as a Brendan Frasernaissance (Brenaissance?), but how did the Canadian star become Hollywood’s darling once again?
 And why is is such an emotional moment for the actor?

 Allow us to explain...